E. J. Woods: Government service

+Woods designed the first wing of the Public Library (now Mortlock Chamber in the State Library of South Australia), amending an earlier design by R. G. Thomas.
+The foundation stone was laid on 7 November 1879 and the library was opened in 1884.

-Among the other numerous buildings carried out under his supervision were the new Government offices in Victoria Square, the first wing of the Public Library, the Quarantine Station, Adelaide Gaol and Yatala Labour Prison, the Customs House at Port Adelaide and substantial additions to the Parkside Asylum.
+Among the other numerous buildings carried out under his supervision were the new government offices in Victoria Square, the Quarantine Station, Adelaide Gaol, and Yatala Labour Prison, the Customs House at Port Adelaide and substantial additions to the Parkside Asylum.

 In 1884 the government of the day was obliged to cut its staff, and Woods was among the many who were dismissed.
 It was at this time that Parliament House was erected.

 Parliament House

 While he was in the Government service the idea of building a State Parliament House was first mooted.
 He attended a special meeting of the building committee when the original plans from Taylor and Wright were found to be defective in many details, and he was told to entirely remodel them.
 Wright had already put in portion of the foundations when he came on the scene, and he took all these foundations out.
-He was then instructed to call for tenders for the first portion, which included the Chamber of the House of Assembly, smoke room, corridors, &c.
-The tender of the Kapunda Marble Company was accepted at around £100,000 and they proceeded with the work of laying the foundation and the lower portion of the buildings, which were faced with granite.
+He was then instructed to call for tenders for the first portion, which included the Chamber of the House of Assembly, smoke room, corridors, etc. The tender of the Kapunda Marble Company was accepted at around £100,000 and they proceeded with the work of laying the foundation and the lower portion of the buildings, which were faced with granite.
 Then there came some difficulty about the marble, and the committee decided not to go ahead, as the marble portion would cost them too much, and the Government, allowed the company to withdraw after something like £30,000 of work.

 The negotiations were handled with tact and efficiency by C. E. Owen Smyth, Woods' professional clerk, who had followed him from the Education Department.

 The work was retendered for, and was secured by James Shaw for about £102,000.
 Previous to this something like £30,000 had been spent by the Kapunda Marble Company.
-Woods supervised the contract right through till the building was completed, and put in all the fittings and all the special ventilation, which is different from that in any other building.
+Woods supervised the contract right through until the building was completed, and put in all the fittings and all the special ventilation, which is different from that in any other building.

 Back in private practice

-He recommenced private practice, and did exceedingly well.
-As soon as he left the service the then Archbishop of Adelaide contracted him to make additions to the St Francis Xavier's Cathedral.
-He put up several convents in Adelaide, Port Pirie, Broken Hill and elsewhere, also numerous chapels, both in the city, suburbs, and country districts.
+Woods recommenced private practice, and did very well.
+The Catholic Archbishop of Adelaide contracted him to make additions to the St Francis Xavier's Cathedral.
+He put up several convents in Adelaide, Port Pirie, Broken Hill, and elsewhere, also numerous chapels in the city, suburbs, and country districts.

 He was in 1898, with Edward Davies, appointed joint architect of the National Mutual Life Association building on King William Street.

-Early in 1905 he took W. H. Bagot into partnership and as Woods and Bagot, Steamship Buildings, Currie street, carried on business until 1913, when he retired, his health failing.
+Early in 1905 he took W. H. Bagot into partnership and as Woods and Bagot, Steamship Buildings, Currie Street, carried on business until 1913, when he retired, his health failing.

 Other interests

-He was a founding member of the S.A.
+Woods was a founding member of the S.A.
 Rifle Association.